jgabaut/sprites4curses/README.md

   To use the Raylib extension, you need to have installed `raylib`.
 Refer to lib docs for help: [link](https://github.com/raysan5/raylib#build-and-installation).
   - More info at [this section](#raylib_ext).

+### A note about napms() <a name = "napms_note"></a>

+  Some of the older APIs for `ncurses` extension come with a caveat: they are not interrupt-handler safe.

+  This is due to the usage of `napms()` to wait for the requested frametime.

+  If SIGINT is received by your program while waiting on a frame time, a crash will occur.

+  A refactor for those APIs to avoid the active sleep could lift this limitation.

+  In the meantime, you can use

+    ```c
+      s4c_display_sprite_at_coords(char sprites[][MAXROWS][MAXCOLS], int sprite_index, WINDOW* w, int num_frames, int frameheight, int framewidth, int startX, int startY);
+    ```
+  (actually a macro, defined depending on the presence of `S4C_UNCHECKED` definition), as an interrupt-safe way of doing animation.

 ### Raylib extension <a name = "raylib_ext"></a>